ml4oncology/FacetCare/README.md

 </p>

 ## What is this
-- A Plan Builder converts a clinic's natural-language workflow description into a validated Clinic Plan (JSON).
+- A Plan Builder converts a clinic's natural-language workflow description into a validated Clinic Plan (JSON) with MedGemma.
-- A deterministic Runner executes that plan repeatedly:
+- A deterministic Runner executes that plan repeatedly using MedGemma as agents:
-  - scores patients (LLM task)
+  - scores patients
   - selects top-K or thresholded top-K
   - enforces a dedup window
   - generates clinic-ready artifacts for selected patients only